core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 ## YANG module registry {#module-registry}

 Each registered SID range can be used to assign SIDs to one or more YANG modules.
-To track which YANG module have been assigned and to avoid duplicate allocation, IANA is requested to provide a method to register and query the following information:
+To track which YANG modules have been assigned and to avoid duplicate allocation, IANA is requested to provide a method to register and query the following information:

 *	The YANG module name